Iskeletu/PriorityQueue/README.md

 - Option 3 ```Filtrar fila por fase```:

-This opting will display a sub menu to select which priority is to be displayed.
+This option will display a sub menu to select which priority is to be displayed.
-Prints the queue filtered by select priority, it's displays data in the same pattern as Option 2.
+Prints the queue filtered by select priority, it displays data in the same pattern as Option 2.

 - Option 4 ```Localizar posicao na fila```: